Plant Profile | Orchids

-The exceptional beauty and variety of orchids makes them a hugely popular houseplant, often given as a special gift.
+The exceptional beauty and variety of orchids make them a hugely popular houseplant, often given as a special gift.
 Orchids may be delicate in appearance, but they are also surprisingly hardy indoor plants.
 With tens of thousands of species available, below we highlight some of our favourites and how to care for yours.

 Orchid Varieties